k-217/markdown-to-html/README.md

 - Real-time preview of Markdown as HTML
 - Option to download the HTML code as an executable `.html` file
-- Basic markdown support like headings, lists, code, and more
+- Basic markdown support like headings, lists, code, and more with keyboard shortcuts
+- Toggle option for dark and light theme

 ## Installation